ElusiveMind/probo-docker/README.md

 **GITLAB_WEBHOOK_URL**
 _Default: /gitlab-webhook_
 The endpoint of the GitLab webhook.
 This is used in the path configured in your webhook on GitLab.

-**GITHUB_WEBHOOK_SECRET**
-_Default: null_
-This value should be modified to a secure string as well.
-This is a random token containing a string value that you select and will need to be used when you configure your webhook in GitHub.

 **LOOM_SERVER_TOKEN**
 _Default: null_